rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of characters.

 *Description*: List of alternate location labels, one for each atom.
+The lack of an alternate location label must be denoted by a 0 byte.

 *Example*: